schambon/SimRunner/README.md

 * templates are _named_ and referenced by name in the workloads.
 * workloads are also named.
 This is for collecting statistics.
 * templates are pretty flexible.
 You can use all normal EJSON expressions (like `{"$date": "2021-10-27T00:00:00Z"}`) as well as _generator expressions_ prefixed by `%`.
 Generator expressions allow you to randomly generate objectids, dates, and almost everything that is supported by [JavaFaker](https://github.com/DiUS/java-faker).
-* templates can `remember` top-level fields it has generated.
+* templates can `remember` top-level fields it has generated, in order to create libraries of valid data.
 This is useful for generating workloads later on.
 When the system starts, the `remember`ed fields are pre-populated from the existing collection (if it exists) by default.
-In order to skip preloading, use the longer-form `{ "field": "fieldname", "preload": false }` remember configuration syntax.
+See further down for advanced remember features.
 * templates can specify indexes (use normal MongoDB syntax) to create at startup.
 * workloads run independently in their own threads.
 They can also be multi-threaded, if you want to model specific parallelism condition. __SimRunner__ doesn't support distributed execution (yet!), though, so make sure you don't provision more threads than your hardware can handle.
 If omitted, `threads` defaults to 1.
 * workloads can be `pace`d, that is, you can specify that the operation should run every `n` milliseconds.
 For instance, if you want an aggregation to run every second and it takes 300ms, the thread will sleep for 700ms before running again. _Note that pacing is on a per-thread basis_: if you have 4 threads running ops at a 100ms pace, you should expect more or less 40 operations per second (10 per thread).
 If omitted, `pace` defaults to 0 - ie the thread will never sleep.